angelr1076/angelr1076/README.md

 ## 👋 Hi, I’m Angel
 - 💻  App developer
-- ♥️  Love programming, cooking and classic gaming
+- ♥️  Love Jesus, family, programming, cooking and classic gaming
 - 🌱  Always interested in learning more about JavaScript and its paradigms
 - 📫  You can reach me @ angelrod@beachlife.email